Rithik66/Console-Applications/README.md

 #MINI APPLICATIONS

-Mini Applications file are in respective Foldeers
+Mini Applications are in respective Foldeers